n8n-io/n8n-docs/docs/nodes/credentials/Hubspot/README.md

 ## Using APP Token

-1. Follow the instructions on the [Private Apps Documentation](https://developers.hubspot.com/docs/api/private-apps)
+1. Follow the instructions in the [Private Apps Documentation](https://developers.hubspot.com/docs/api/private-apps) to get your access token.
-2. Use the key with HubSpot node credentials in n8n.
+2. Set the access token as the key in your HubSpot credentials in n8n.

 ## Using Developer API Key (for HubSpot Trigger node)